sqlfluff/sqlfluff/docs/source/layout.rst

 :ref:`alignedelements`), any additional space between elements is usually unwanted and a distraction for the reader.
-There are however several common cases where *no whitespace* is more appropriate, which fall into two cases.
+There are however several common cases where *no whitespace* is more appropriate, which fall into two cases (for more details on where to configure these see :ref:`layoutspacingconfig`).

 #. *No whitespace but a newline is allowed.* This option is configured
-   using the :code:`touch` setting.
+   using the :code:`touch` option in the :code:`spacing_*` configuration settings.
 The most common example of this is the spacing around commas.
    For example :code:`SELECT a , b` would be unusual and more normally be written :code:`SELECT a, b`.
 Inserting a newline between the :code:`a` and comma would not cause issues and may even be desired, for example:

    .. code-block:: sql